 What does meaningful community engagement work look like for your rural community?
 In this webinar you will learn engagement strategies and new ways to strengthen your community-engaged design work.
 The webinar addresses engagement in the context of COVID-19 and practices for building greater inclusivity.
-This webinar, hosted on September 15th, is facilitated by Jamie Horter, a Nebraska-based rural artist working in community-engaged process and art.
+This webinar, hosted on September 15, 2021, was facilitated by Jamie Horter, a Nebraska-based rural artist working in community-engaged process and art.

 Access the crowdsourced resource guide that came out of the webinar: Community Engagement Resource Guide

 Jamie Horter is a rural advocate, small town artist, and community coach based out of Lyons, NE (pop.850).
 She works primarily in rural places and believes in the power of art to shape and enhance quality of life in rural communities.
 She created her first public work at the age of 10 when she was commissioned to paint a mural in her hometown school.
 Then and now, her works are community centered, often engaging rural citizens in the design process as co-creators.
 Jamie uses art to create opportunities for everyday citizens to become more engaged in the conversations and decisions impacting their communities.
 Her work brings community members into discussions and actions around citizen-led community development.